bhanumalhotra123/aws-bootcamp-cruddur-2023/notes/week08.md

 Guest -
 Kristi Perreault, an AWS serverless hero.
 Kristi is a Principal Software Engineer at Liberty Mutual Insurance, focusing on serverless enablement and development for the last several years.
-She said Liberty Mutual has gone all in on the AWS CDK space.

 CDK, or Cloud Development Kit, is an IaaC tool.
 Where in CloudFormation you would define your infrastructure in .json or .yml, in CDK you could define your infrastructure in TypeScript, JavaScript, Python, Java, C#/.
 Net, or Go.
 There’s a couple different versions of CDK, we will be using version 2.
 If we’ve never used CDK before, that’s fine, you don’t need to know about version 1, there were import and packaging changes.
 Version 2 is easier to use.